Back to Living Real Change

 Experts are looking into the source of several reported cases of E. coli in the metro Atlanta area and similar cases in several Southern states, one which was fatal.
 We spoke with Patricia Meadors, M.D., with Piedmont Hospital's Emergency Department, and Christine Zurawski, M.D., infectious disease specialist at Piedmont, about the outbreak.

-"Most E. coli outbreaks are food-related," says Dr. Meadors, noting that a cause of these latest cases has not been determined.
-"And when there's an outbreak, it's usually from one source" "E. coli can be spread in the food we eat when it is not washed or processed and prepared properly," Dr. Zurawski says.
+"Most E. coli outbreaks are food-related," says Dr. Meadors, noting that the cause of these latest cases has not been determined.
+"And when there's an outbreak, it's usually from one source.
+E. coli can be spread in the food we eat when it is not washed or processed and prepared properly," Dr. Zurawski says.
 "There have been cases of E. coli associated with both meat and vegetables."

-The current cases affect an age range of between 18 and 50, but anyone can get sick from E. coli.
-"The very young and the very old can have more severe symptoms," says Dr. Meadors.
-"Anyone with severe abdominal pain, high fever, diarrhea and nausea should see a doctor immediately."
+The current cases affect people between 18 and 50, but anyone can get sick from E. coli.
+"The very young and the very old can have more severe symptoms," Dr. Meadors says.
+Anyone with severe abdominal pain, high fever, diarrhea and nausea should see a doctor immediately."

 What is E. coli?